“Return to your homes!” Avinon exhorted. “Flee, lock your doors, shut yourselves in your cellars! The storm cometh!”

 Beside his tray of food, a piece of paper was laid out on his desk, with a pen standing by for him to use.
 He had determined to try replying to Fetrina’s letter again, although in his present state of mind he suspected that it would be another futile attempt that would result in nothing but another wasted piece of paper.
 Maybe he could avoid crumpling this one so badly that the scribes could not smooth it out and scrape the ink off so that it could be reused.
 Chewing on a mouthful of bread he had soaked in the flavorful broth, Kiluron picked up the pen, and held it, hesitating, over the top of the page.

 Dear Lady Fetrina, he wrote.
 Then he hesitated again.
 I hope that my letter finds you well.
 I received your own recent letter with pleasure, and will eagerly await your subsequent reply.
 It felt to him like the words were being forced out of some part of him that had no business trying to communicate.
-There was nothing natural, and he put the pen back into the inkwell and sat back, blowing out a frustrated breath and staring at the page as the ink slowly dried.
+There was nothing natural about these phrases, and he put the pen back into the inkwell and sat back, blowing out a frustrated breath and staring at the page as the ink slowly dried.
 It seemed he had ruined yet another piece of paper.

-Part of the problem was that Fetrina was simply too smart for him.
+Part of the problem was that Fetrina was too smart for him.
 He could try to sound more like those stuffy books she read, or like Doil when he got overly excited about some five hundred year old tome, or even like Wezzix’s old legal decrees, which Borivat had subjected him to for an unfortunate amount of time when he was younger, but none of it sounded genuine, and he feared that she would see right through it to his bumbling ineptitude.
 He could swing a sword halfway well, and he’d gotten halfway decent at winning rolls of bread from people other than Vere in gambling games, but those were not exactly the skills with which to impress a lady like Fetrina.
 Angrily, Kiluron ripped off another hunk of bread with his teeth, and nearly burned himself when hot soup dribbled down his chin.

 “Blood and – “ Kiluron swore, and then leapt to his feet at the unexpected sound of someone pounding on the door, knocking over the tray of food in the process and spilling hot soup all over his wooden desk.
 “Balance!” he finished.
 Taking half a moment to calm himself slightly, and making sure he was at least halfway presentable, Kiluron stalked to the door and wrenched it open.
 “Yes?”